-Tool-length Offset
+G43 and G49 <Tool-length Offset>

-G43H number G49
+G43H number

-Parameter Function Acceptable range Effective range number Offset number Dependent on machine specifications Dependent on machine specifications
+Parameter Function Acceptable range Effective range number Offset number Dependent on machine specification Dependent on machine specification

 This moves the tool along the Z axis by the specified offset amount.
 It is used to correct for a change in tool length due to a tool change, to keep the position of the tip uniform.
 This function is enabled only on modeling machines equipped with an ATC (Auto Tool Changer).
 G43 starts tool-length offset.